imalikov/pine_script_docs/source/language/Script_structure.rst

 - Some statements can be expressed in one line, like most variable declarations, lines containing only a function call or single-line function declarations.
+  Lines can also be :ref:`wrapped <PageScriptStructure_LineWrapping>` (continued on multiple lines).
+  Multiple one-line statements can be concatenated on a single line by using the comma as a separator.
-  Others, like structures, always require multiple lines because they require a *local block*.
+- Others statements such as structures or multi-line function declarations always require multiple lines because they require a *local block*.
+  A local block must be indented by a tab or four spaces.
+Each local block defines a distinct *local scope*.
-- Statements in the *global scope* of the script (i.e., which are not part of local blocks) cannot begin with white space (space or tab).
+- Statements in the *global scope* of the script (i.e., which are not part of local blocks) cannot begin with white space (a space or a tab).
   Their first character must also be the line's first character.
   Lines beginning in a line's first position become by definition part of the script's *global scope*.
-- Structures or multi-line function declarations always require a *local block*.
-  A local block must be indented by a tab or four spaces.
-Each local block defines a distinct *local scope*.
-- Multiple one-line statements can be concatenated on a single line by using the comma (``,``) as a separator.
-- Lines can contain comments, or be comments.
-- Lines can also be wrapped (continued on multiple lines).

 A simple valid Pine Script™ v5 indicator can be generated in the Pine Script™ Editor by using the "Open" button and choosing "New blank indicator"::